physrisk/website-source/articles/2016/extra-credits-popieriniu-pinigu-istorija.md

 has walked a long way until we have reached modern understanding of money.
 Actually it took quite a long time to accept money as they are accepted now.
 We invite you to watch an excellent tale by Extra Credits on the history of paper money.
-Bellow you should see a link to their first video on this topic.
+Below you should see a link to their first video on this topic.

 [youtube v="-nZkP2b-4vo"]